siconos/siconos/docs/sphinx/users_guide/lcp_solvers.rst

 * a LinearComplementarityProblem structure
 * the unknowns z and w
 * info, the termination value (0: convergence, >0 problem which depends on the solver)
-* a :doxysiconos:`SolverOptions` structure, which handles solver parameters (iparam and dparam)
+* a :class:`SolverOptions` structure, which handles solver parameters (iparam and dparam)

-Remark: when the filterOn parameter (from :doxysiconos:`SolverOptions`) is different from 0, lcp_compute_error() is called at the end of the process to check the validity of the solution.
+Remark: when the filterOn parameter (from :class:`SolverOptions`) is different from 0, lcp_compute_error() is called at the end of the process to check the validity of the solution.
 This function needs a tolerance value and returns an error.
 In that case, tolerance is dparam[0] and error output dparam[1].
 Thus, in the following solvers, when dparam[0,1] are omitted, that means that they are not required inputs, and that if filter is on, some default values will be used.